Historic Meeting: China Coaxing India Away From U.S.

 It is possible that the upcoming Xi-Modi meetings may come and go without any dramatic announcements or immediate signs of a rapprochement.
 But it would not mean that a change of course for India has not occurred.
 Such course changes often appear slight in the short term, and are evident as sea changes only after time has passed.

-To understand more about India’s role in the end-time Asian axis that is now coalescing, request Mr. Flurry’s free booklet Russia and China in Prophecy.
+To understand more about India’s role in the end-time Asian axis that is now coalescing, request our free booklet Russia and China in Prophecy.